Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Testing whether a set can be -covered by a single segment

-From $\CH(F_S)$ we can extract $\CH(L)$ and $\CH(U)$ in logarithmic time.
-Chazelle and Dobkin~\cite[Section 4.2]{chazelle1980detection} remark that hull intersection testing, in the negative case, `can be modified' to output a separating line.
-In our case, all segments of the convex hulls have slope at least $1$ and so this line will be an $\eps$-cover.
-Thus, we have reduced our algorithmic problem to the well-studied convex hull intersection testing problem and we are seemingly done.
+Given $\CH(F_S)$, we can extract $\CH(L)$ and $\CH(U)$ in $O(\log n)$ time.
+Chazelle and Dobkin~\cite[Section 4.2]{chazelle1980detection} remark that, in the negative case, convex hull intersection testing can be modified to produce a separating line.
+In our setting, the hulls consist of segments with slope at least 1, and any such separator corresponds to an $\varepsilon$-cover.
+Thus, our problem reduces to the classical convex hull intersection problem and we are seemingly done.

-However, the history of convex hull intersection testing is complex.
-Both Chazelle and Dobkin~\cite{chazelle1980detection} and Dobkin and Kirkpatrick~\cite{DOBKIN1983} have a claim to the first $O(\log n)$-time algorithm.
-In 1987, Chazelle and Dobkin~\cite{Chazelle1987intersection} revisit their algorithm, giving a more elaborate description.
-In 1990, Dobkin and Kirkpatrick~\cite{Dobkin1990} revisit \emph{their} algorithm, showing a unified approach for $O(\log^2 n)$-time polyhedron intersection testing.
-O'Rourke~\cite{ORourke1998Computational} notes that the algorithm in~\cite{Dobkin1990} is incorrect.
-He repairs the argument, and gives an $O(\log^2 n)$-time $C$-implementation of polyhedron intersection testing.
-Dobkin and Souvaine~\cite{DOBKIN1991} revisit the problem once more in 1991, and note that previous works lacked the necessary details for implementation.
-Their C-implementation is workable, but not robust.
-In 2015, Barba and Langerman~\cite{Barba2015optimal} note that the community still lacks a comprehensive algorithm for polyhedron intersection testing.
-As a side effect, they present an alternative $O(\log n)$-time algorithm for convex hull intersection testing using polar transformations.
-A master thesis by Walther~\cite{WaltherThesis}, under the supervision of Afshani and Brodal, implements~\cite{Barba2015optimal} and~\cite{DOBKIN1991}.
-The source is no longer available.
-This 35-year history shows that convex hull intersection testing is both complicated and error-prone.
-As a consequence, there exists no robust, modern $O(\log n)$-time implementation.
-As far as we are aware, there is no published algorithm for obtaining a separating line in the negative case.
+However, the history of convex hull intersection testing is long and intricate.
+Both Chazelle and Dobkin~\cite{chazelle1980detection} and Dobkin and Kirkpatrick~\cite{DOBKIN1983} independently proposed the first $O(\log n)$-time algorithms.
+In 1987, Chazelle and Dobkin~\cite{Chazelle1987intersection} presented a more detailed description of their method.
+Dobkin and Kirkpatrick revisited their own work in 1990~\cite{Dobkin1990}, proposing a unified $O(\log^2 n)$-time algorithm for polyhedron intersection, which O'Rourke later identified as incorrect~\cite{ORourke1998Computational}.
+He corrected the argument and provided a $C$-implementation.
+Further work by Dobkin and Souvaine~\cite{DOBKIN1991} noted that earlier implementations lacked robustness.
+More recently, Barba and Langerman~\cite{Barba2015optimal} observed that the community still lacked a complete, robust algorithm for polyhedral intersection.
+They proposed an alternative $O(\log n)$ algorithm based on polar transformations.
+Walther's master's thesis~\cite{WaltherThesis}, supervised by Afshani and Brodal, implemented both this and earlier methods, but the source code is no longer available.

-\subparagraph{Contribution.} In Appendix~\ref{app:intersection_testing} we provide an $O(\log n)$-time, robust implementation based on the algorithm in~\cite{Chazelle1987intersection}, restricted to convex hulls of edges with positive slope that contain $(\infty, -\infty)$ and $(-\infty, \infty)$.
-We prove the correctness of our algorithm.
-We note that even in this heavily restricted case, our algorithms and analysis are nontrivial.
-We then develop an algorithm for computing a separating line in the negative case, as we show: